JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7901 days**.

-And here is a just a random fact -  **A meteor has only destroyed one satellite, which was the European Space Agency's Olympus in 1993.**.
+And here is a just a random fact -  **On average, Americans move to a new place eleven times in their lifetime**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)